Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 \subsection{2-category diagrams}

 This section extends the notions of labelled diagrams, their evaluation and their mappings to two dimensions.
-In this case, the diagrams are labelled with data from a bicategory or a 2-category.
-As bicategories will not be required for the discussion of Gray category diagrams, we restrict attention to diagrams labelled with 2-categories and related data.
+In this case, the diagrams are labelled with data from a 2-category.
+Compactly, a 2-category can be defined as a category enriched in the category $\Cat$ of categories and functors \cite{Kelly-B, KS}.
+Unpacked, this amounts to the following definition.

-\begin{definition}[2-Category, \cite{StreetH}] A 2-category $\mac C$ has objects and for each pair of objects $A,B$ a category $\mathcal C(A,B)$, whose objects are called 1-morphisms and whose morphisms are called 2-morphisms.
-The composition of morphisms in $\mac C(A,B)$ is denoted $\cdot$ and called vertical composition.
-For each triple of objects $A,B,C$, there is a horizontal composition functor $\circ\colon\mathcal C(B,C)\times \mathcal C(A,B)\to \mathcal C(A,C)$, which is strictly associative and unital.
-This implies that the objects and 1-morphisms form a category $\mathcal C_1$.
-The unit 1-morphism for an object $A$ is denoted $1_A$ and the unit $2$-morphism for a 1-morphism $f$ is denoted $1_f$. \end{definition}
+\begin{definition}[\cite{StreetH}] A {\bf 2-category} $\mac C$ consists of a set of objects, and for each pair of objects $A,B$ a category $\mathcal C(A,B)$, whose objects are called {\bf 1-morphisms} and whose morphisms are called {\bf 2-morphisms}.
+The composition of morphisms in $\mac C(A,B)$ is denoted $\cdot$ and called {\bf vertical composition}.
+It is required that for each triple of objects $A,B,C$ there is an assigned a {\bf horizontal composition functor} $\circ\colon\mathcal C(B,C)\times \mathcal C(A,B)\to \mathcal C(A,C)$, which is strictly associative and unital.
+The unit 1-morphism for an object $A$ is denoted $1_A$ and the unit $2$-morphism for a 1-morphism $f$ is denoted $1_f$. \end{definition} It follows that the objects and 1-morphisms of a 2-category $\mac C$ form a category $\mathcal C_1$.
 It is possible to define a 2-category without using the horizontal composition of two 2-morphisms; all that is required is the horizontal composition of a 2-morphism with a 1-morphism.
 The notion of a 2-category can then be generalised by regarding the horizontal composition of two 2-morphisms as undefined and dropping the interchange law.
 This will be called a pre-2-category (it is also called a sesqui-category in \cite{StreetH,Crans}), and will be useful for the discussion of Gray categories below.
 The definition of a pre-2-category is given next, followed by the interchange law.
 Taken together, these give an explicit definition of a 2-category.